nordstream3/FOC/production/README.md

 <img src="../images/20240120_115154.jpg" width="300" style="float:left;">
 </div>

 Use a suitable manual hand saw for separating the 3 modules.
-Be careful not to damage the traces on the FOCPILL and POWER modules in particular, as the traces here are close to the edges.
+Be careful not to damage the traces on the FREE/PILL and POWER modules in particular, as the traces here are close to the edges.

 When the modules are separated you should straighten the edges with sandpaper or a file.